-Cornell University, Ph.D. in Infrastructure Systems and Transportation Engineering, 2011
+Cornell University, Ph.D., Infrastructure Systems and Transportation Engineering, 2011

 Dissertation: “Strategic Planning for Shelter Locations and Transportation under Hurricane Conditions”

 The University of Hong Kong, M.S., Civil Engineering, 2006